koficodedat/AlgorithmJS/doc/data-structure.md

         - zeroVec(number): void @since 1.0.25

         Added Functions:
-        - set([ number, ], shouldReturn?): void | Vector. formerly initVecWithArray(..). initialize a vector with an Array parameter and an optional return parameter.
+        - set([ number, ]): Vector. formerly initVecWithArray(..). initialize a vector with an Array parameter.
         - vec(): Vector returns the Vector
         - put(index, value): void
         - isSameLength( Vector | Vector[] ): void. checks to see if the Vectors parameters have the same length as the current vector